Peter Berg's Patriots Day takes a tragedy that's still fresh in our memories and makes something that's equal parts thrilling and harrowing.

 Doug Tilley reviews 1984's Ghost Warrior as part of his Empire International Pictures retrospective!

-Allied opens across Canada November 23rd, but you can attend an advanced screening courtesy of Paramount Pictures and Dork Shelf on November 21st in Toronto or Montreal.
+xXx: The Return of Xander Cage opens across Canada January 20th, but you can attend an advanced screening courtesy of Paramount Pictures and Dork Shelf on January 18th in Montreal, Toronto, or Ottawa!

-Arrival opens across Canada November 11th, but you can attend an advanced screening courtesy of Paramount Pictures and Dork Shelf on November 9th in Toronto, Montreal or Ottawa.
+Monster Trucks opens across Canada January 13th, but you can attend an advanced screening 10:00am January 7th in Montreal or Toronto courtesy of Paramount Pictures and Dork Shelf !